kenthua/openshift/configs/admin/README.md

 # Resource Quotas / limits

 Quota resource limits for CPU and Memory require the Pods to have resource limits defined.
-Otherwise by default they are unbounded and the quotas will deny creation of new pods.
+Otherwise by default they are unbounded and the quotas will deny creation of new resources.

 Memory
 1Mi ~ 1024K bytes